masai-school/full-stack-dev-1910/week_11/day_1/sprint_5_evaluation.md

 - On the `landing page` show a dashboard, You need to check if the user is logged in.
 - If hes not logged in `redirect` him to `/login`
 - In the dashbaord a user has a few buttons which redirect him to different pages
-    - ADD NEW CUSTOMER
+    - ADD NEW STAFF
-    - VIEW ALL CUSTOMERS
+    - VIEW ALL STAFF
 - In the ADD page user should be able to information of `employees`
     - name
     - email